 Over the years I've used several camera systems for my travels and the search for perfection will likely continue.
-Traveling on a motorcycle is similar to backpacking in that space is limited, and the quest for smaller, lighter and better never ends.
+Traveling on a motorcycle is similar to backpacking in that space is limited and the quest for "smaller, lighter and better" never ends.

 Lumix GM-5 and GF-7 with two kit zooms

-Currently I'm taking 2 Sony A6000 bodies with 6 lenses - 16-70 Zeiss, 55 1.8 Zeiss, 85 1.8 Sony, 55-210 Sony, 30mm Sigma 1.4 and 12mm Rokinon.
-Two bodies were chosen, mainly for a backup on such a long trip, but also to carry a second mounted lens for shooting.
+Currently I'm taking the 2 Sony A6000 bodies with 6 lenses - 16-70 Zeiss zoom, 55 1.8 Zeiss prime, 85 1.8 Sony prime, 55-210 Sony travel zoom, 30mm Sigma 1.4 prime and 12mm Rokinon manual focus ultrawide.
+Two bodies were chosen, mainly for a backup body in case of failure on such a long trip, but also to allow a second mounted lens for shooting.
 Amazing that 2 bodies and 6 lenses fit in the 3" x 10" x 12" leather bag.
 That's a complete pro location system.

 In Use: On the bike, the tank bag carries one body with 16-70 zoom attached, a 55-210 lens and batteries.
 The two zooms give a range of 24mm to 315mm equivalent for any situation I come upon and are close at hand.
 The leather bag with second body and other lenses reside in a locked case.
 Having a split system leaves me some gear in case the tank bag kit gets stolen.

+On the streets, I carry a body w 16-70 over my shoulder and tucked under my arm.
+The 55-210 in a cargo pants pocket on short walks.
 Exploration days, I carry the entire kit in the leather bag, One body in the bag with lens mounted and the other tucked under my arm or in hand.

-16-70, 55-210 and 55 1.8 are mainstays.
+The 16-70, 55-210 and 55 1.8 are mainstays.
 Least used are the 30 1.4 and 12mm 2, both of which are razor sharp btw - as are the 16-70 and 55 1.8.
 The Sony 55-210 is a mixed bag - sometimes very sharp at some length/aperture combos and at other times just average.
 I've never figured out the "sweet spots" of the lens, but the size and range are perfect for travel.
 All other E-mount zooms in a similar focal range are massively larger.
 I suspect that the 85 1.8 and 16-70 will be my main walkabout lenses.

-Two A6000 bodies with six lens kit in 3 x 10 x 12" bag vs GM-5 four lens kit in 6" wide bag
+My six lens A6000 kit with 3" x 10" x 12" bag, vs my Lumix GM-5 four lens kit and pouch